 Switching to Tech at 35+: A Mid-Career Coding Bootcamp Roadmap for UK Professionals

-TL;DR – UK tech still has 916 k open vacancies and junior developers earn £28 k–£42 k in 2025.
-Age is not a blocker: employers value your domain know-how as much as new code skills.
-Follow the five-step roadmap below and you could be shipping production code within a year—whatever your birth date.
+As of early 2025, the UK still has around 916,000 job vacancies across the economy, and junior developers typically earn £28k–£42k.
+Age is not a blocker: employers value your domain experience as much as your new code skills.
+Follow the five-step roadmap below, and you can realistically aim to be shipping production code within about a year, depending on your schedule and effort.

 Why UK Tech Needs Mid-Career Talent